 The Water Authority also has secured new imported water supplies through a 45- to 75-year water conservation-and-transfer agreement with the Imperial Irrigation District.
 The deal, reached in 2003, will provide 70,000 acre-feet of highly reliable Colorado River water in 2010 and increases to 200,000 acre-feet annually by 2021.
 In addition, the Water Authority has a separate 110-year agreement to receive Colorado River water conserved by lining sections of the Coachella and All-American canals.
 These projects provide 80,000 acre-feet of water to the region annually.

 An acre-foot is 325,900 gallons – roughly enough to submerge an entire football field a foot deep.
 It's approximately the amount used by two single-family households of four people for a year.

 The Water Authority also is in the final stages of executing a $3.1 billion Capital Improvement Program to improve regional water delivery and storage capacity.
 The program includes dozens of projects, including new reservoirs, pipelines, pump stations and a regional water treatment facility.
-The work includes raising San Vicente Dam in East County by 117 feet to provide 152,100 acre-feet of additional local storage.
+The work includes raising San Vicente Dam in East County by 117 feet to provide more than 157,000 acre-feet of additional local storage.